henrikwidlund/hostsparser/CONTRIBUTING.md

 Also do your best to factor commits appropriately, not too large with unrelated things in the same commit, and not too small with the same small change applied N times in N different commits.

-## Contributor License Agreement

-You must sign a CLA before your PR will be merged.
-This is a one-time requirement.
-You can read more about [Contribution License Agreements (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

-You don't have to do this up-front.
-You can simply clone, fork, and submit your pull-request as usual.
-When your pull-request is created, you will be prompted to sign the CLA if you haven't already signed it.

 ## File Headers

 The following file header is the used for .NET Core.
 Please use it for new files.